 Animal Naming

-Why is animal naming even considered to be a screening procedure?
 The task simply requires the patient to name as many animals they can think of within one minute.
-How ill-considered to use a single “test” of cognitive functioning to make a diagnosis of demenia.
-The absurd implication is that some clinicians rely on a single test that takes a minute to administer to make a diagnosis of dementia.
-It’s ridiculous.
+While it can provide useful information, using a single that takes a minute to administer to make a diagnosis of dementia is ill-considered.
+Animal naming should not designated as a screening procedure.
+It’s simply too brief.

-In any event, the fact of the matter is that instead of referring patients for detailed neuropsychological testing, many clinicians routinely skip that step in the investigative process when making a diagnosis of dementia.
-Instead, they rely on the results of a brief cognitive assessment, such as the MMSE.
+Instead of referring patients for detailed neuropsychological testing, many clinicians routinely skip that step in the investigative process when making a diagnosis of dementia.
+Instead, they rely on the results of a brief cognitive assessment, such as the MMSE or MoCA.
 This research shows just how dangerous this omission can be.
 Misdiagnosis occurs in a third of patients when using brief screening tools.

-A very concerning finding was misdiagnosis rate in patients with subtle cognitive problems.
-Such patients do not actually have dementia and we use the term mild cognitive impairment (MCI) instead.
+A very concerning finding was the misdiagnosis rate in patients with subtle cognitive problems.
+These patients do not actually have dementia and we use the term mild cognitive impairment (MCI) instead.
 Using the MMSE with MCI patients resulted in a false-positive diagnosis of dementia in 74.5% of patients.
 False-positive diagnoses were 82.1% for the MIS and also 82,1% for AN for patients with MCI.
-That’s a scary error rate.
+That’s an unacceptably high error rate.

-Imagine the unnecessary alarm and fear triggered in the patients and family members by an incorrect diagnosis of dementia.
-Furthermore, these false-positive errors would have led to some patients being unnecessarily started on medication (such as acetylcholine-esterase inhibitors) that they did not need.
+Incorrect diagnoses cause unnecessary alarm and fear in the patients and family members.
+Furthermore, these false-positive errors may have led to some patients being started on medication (such as acetylcholine-esterase inhibitors) that they did not need.

 Solutions

 The lesson is simple.
-Don’t take short-cuts when making a diagnosis of dementia.
+Don’t use screening procedures when making a diagnosis of dementia.
 Detailed neuropsychological testing is mandatory in all cases of suspected dementia, not an optional extra.

 Leave a Reply